 This image of the galaxy NGC 5068 was taken by the James Webb Space Telescope.
-The center of the galaxy is circled in red.
+The central region of the galaxy is circled in red.
 (Source: NASA) |

-Located about 17 million light years from Earth, this image of the galaxy shows the existence of millions of stars.
+Located about 17 million light-years from Earth, this image of the galaxy shows the existence of millions of stars.

 Currently, the James Webb Space Telescope is observing a series of galaxies, helping people better understand how stars are formed.
-With very strong infrared wavelengths, this telescope has captured images of the spiral galaxy IC 5332, the galaxy M74, also known as the "Ghost Galaxy"...
+With very strong infrared wavelengths, this telescope has captured images of spiral galaxy IC 5332, galaxy M74, also known as the "Ghost Galaxy"...

 “By observing the formation of stars in nearby galaxies, astronomers hope to make major scientific advances with some of the first data available thanks to the James Webb Space Telescope,” said NASA.